CouncilofLorien/counciloflorien.github.io/docs/cards/R/river.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Playable on a site.
+If a company that has moved to this site this turn does not tap a ranger, it must do nothing during its site phase.
+> >
+> > {: .fs-3 }
-If a company that has moved to this site this turn does not tap a ranger, it must do nothing during its site phase. <br>_"In the far stage, under the distant lamps, they could just make out a figure...as they looked it seemed to move and sway this way and that, as if searching the ground.
+> > _“In the far stage, under the distant lamps, they could just make out a figure...as they looked it seemed to move and sway this way and that, as if searching the ground.
 It then crawled, or went crouching, back into the gloom beyond the lamps."_ ***---&#65279;LotRI***
 >

 ### _Middle-earth Challenge Decks_